 … unless breaking the convention is fun, but if you’re going to break convention, be bold and obvious about what you’re doing.

-1-word at a time, 1-page per day, don’t sweat the big stuff … trust in powers beyond yourself
+1-word at a time, 1-sentence at a time, don’t sweat the big stuff … trust in powers beyond yourself.

 Write freely (and badly) to get everything out, especially in the first draft.
 Deleting what doesn’t work is strangely pleasing, especially considering the alternative: anxiously worrying about missed ideas.